onfido/onfido-ios-sdk/README.md

 ### Sample App

-We have included sample apps to show how to integrate with the Onfido SDK using both Swift and Objective-C. Check out respectively the `SampleApp` and `SampleAppObjC` directories.
+We have included sample apps to show how to integrate with the Onfido iOS SDK using both Swift and Objective-C. See the `SampleApp` and `SampleAppObjC` directories for more information.

 ### Support

 Please open an issue through [GitHub](https://github.com/onfido/onfido-ios-sdk/issues).
 Please be as detailed as you can.
 Remember **not** to submit your token in the issue.
-Also check the closed issues to check whether it has been previously raised and answered.
+Also check the closed issues to see whether it has been previously raised and answered.

 If you have any issues that contain sensitive information please send us an email with the `ISSUE:` at the start of the subject to [ios-sdk@onfido.com](mailto:ios-sdk@onfido.com?Subject=ISSUE%3A)

-Previous version of the SDK will be supported for a month after a new major version release.
+Previous versions of the SDK will be supported for a month after a new major version release.
 Note that when the support period has expired for an SDK version, no bug fixes will be provided, but the SDK will keep functioning (until further notice).

 Copyright 2018 Onfido, Ltd. All rights reserved.